 A lot of businesses today focus on marketing themselves from the top down, especially when it comes to advertising.
 They so much concentrate on the top executives who sit in swinging chairs behind big desks wearing expensive suits all day.

-Here is something you should know as a marketer, the top down kind of marketing is designed to make the big man feel good.
+“Here is something you should know as a marketer, the top-down kind of marketing is designed to make the big man feel good.
 In as much as his marketing team knows that the techniques and ideas being adopted for an ad are not good, they still go ahead with them just for the sake of impressing the big guy.”

 Honestly, it all doesn’t make sense at all, unless you are looking for perfectly wrong sense (what’s that?)